leytonoday/BookManager/README.md

 ## Features
 Features include:
 - Automatic addition of book data, just search the book name and pick from the search results, and click to see a preview!
 See figure 1
-- Beautiful pinterest-esque stacking book cards in the card view.
+- Beautiful pinterest-esque stacking book cards in the Card View.
 See figure 2
-- Efficient tabular form for managing and editing several books at once.
+- Efficient Tabular View for managing and editing several books at once.
 See figure 3
 - Bookmarking and note taking, with a rich text editor!
 See figure 4
 - Statistics to analyse your reading habits and your libraries growth.
 See figure 5
 - Fully customizable accent colour, and a crisp light mode available.
 See figure 6 and 7